112: Untamed Youth

 Founded in 1893 by Frederick Maytag, Maytag is a manufacturer of appliances.
 The Maytag repairman (nicknamed “Ol’ Lonely”) debuted in advertisements beginning in 1967, played by Jesse White.
 The repairman was always bored and lonely because his services as a repairman weren’t needed (since Maytag appliances never broke).
 In 1989, WKRP actor Gordon Jump assumed the role until 2003.
 Hardy Rawls took over in 2003 (along with a younger sidekick, played by Mark Devine).
-Since 2007, the role has been played by Clay Earl Jackson, and in 2014, Maytag launched an ad campaign featuring Colin Ferguson portraying the actual appliances.
+In 2007, the role went to Clay Earl Jackson, and in 2014, Maytag launched an ad campaign featuring Colin Ferguson portraying the actual appliances.

 Meanwhile, at Mount Vernon ...

 The phrase, “Meanwhile, back at _____,” originated with cards inserted in silent films of the early 20th century.
 In westerns, this was often “Meanwhile, back at the ranch ...”
 Once audio became a common component, the phrase was still used by narrators in films, radio, and television shows.
 Mount Vernon is the name of George Washington’s plantation, located near Alexandria, Virginia.

 Just for snoring too loud.